mu-semtech/mu-cli/README.md

 #### A local development setup

 You can develop scripts to add to your project, and you can develop them live by mounting the right folders.
 Let's create a script to add to the dispatcher.
 Assuming we can live without the current scripts of the dispatcher, we can override the current script by mounting a scripts folder.
-Add the following mountpoint to the dispatcher:
+Add the following mount-point to the dispatcher:

     volumes:
       - ./scripts/dispatcher/:/scripts/